cgiesche/streamdeck-homeassistant/README.md

  * Access Token: An long-lived access-token obtained from your Home Assistant.
    _Long-lived access tokens can be created using the "Long-Lived Access Tokens" section at the bottom of a user's Home Assistant profile page._ (Quote from https://developers.home-assistant.io/docs/auth_api/#long-lived-access-token)

-After you saved your Home Assistant Settings, the plugin will automatically try to connect to your Home Assistant installation.
-If the connection was sucessful, the Entity Settings section should allow you to see and configure your entities.
+After you save your Home Assistant Settings, the plugin will automatically try to connect to your Home Assistant installation.
+If the connection was successful, the Entity Settings section should allow you to see and configure your entities.

 ![img_1.png](doc/ha_settings.png)